-‘We lose many battles, except the last’ – an adage referring to how the British prevailed in a catalogue of conflicts from the British Empire’s inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.
+‘We lose every battle but the last one’ is a proverb referring to how the British prevailed in a catalogue of conflicts from the British Empire’s inception in 1707 until its end in the 1950s, yet were mauled on many an occasion.

-This article includes the worst military calamity of (almost) every decade – failures little and large that resulted in losses of men and matériel, strategic reversals and political trauma.
+This 4-part article includes the worst military calamity of every decade – failures little and large that resulted in losses of men and matériel, strategic reversals, and political trauma.

 Capture of Saint John, 1709